ashermancinelli/ashermancinelli.github.io/_posts/2023-6-14-PDX-Espresso-Research.md

 If you visit any given cafe in Portland, chances are high their beans come from either Heart, Coava or Proud Mary, and for good reason.
 All three of them are local and put out some *solid* roasts... but I still recommend finding some smaller shops that still roast in-house.

-In my opinion, the most underrated cafes and roasters are probably:
+In my opinion, the most *underrated* cafes and roasters are:

+1. Sterling
 1. Deadstock
 1. Courier

-and the most overrated are:
+and the most *overrated* are:

 1. Stumptown
 1. Case Study